Google

 Frequently Asked Questions

-What is the Additional Buyer's Stamp Duty (ABSD) impact for Singapore Citizens purchasing a second residential property at Centro Residences?
+What Additional Buyer's Stamp Duty implications should I consider when purchasing at Centro Residences?